sristishree/sristishree/README.md

 ---
 ### Quick Facts
-- 👀 I’m interested in Machine Learning, Backend Development and AR/VR
 - 📙 I mostly work in Python
-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently working with LLMS
 - 👨‍💻 Most of my personal side projects are available on Github.
 - 📝 Feel free to have a look at my repositories, raise issues, submit PRs and get in touch with me

 ---
 ### Here are some technologies, tools, libraries and frameworks I use
-#### Backend:
-- Python Django RF
-- Familiar with Fastify and Express
-#### Frontend:
-- ReactJS
 #### Database:
 - PostgreSQL
 - MongoDB
-#### Machine Learning:
+#### NLP and LLMs:
+- Langchain
+- Langgraph
+- Transformers
+- BERT
-- Keras
+- Prompt Engineering
-- SciKit-Learn
+- LLM Evaluation
-- Pandas
+- SLMs fine tuning
-- Matplotlib
+- ETL Pipelines
 #### DevOps:
 - Docker
 - Kubernetes